 ZIP (Zero-lag Implementation Process) is an agile methodology designed to accelerate Information technology application development (DevOps) by minimizing delays, streamlining processes, and ensuring resources are used efficiently.
-And the first step is developing a solid strategy.
+And one of the first steps is developing a solid strategy.

 Elements That Make an Effective Strategy